Mininera & District Football League

-The Mininera & District Football League is based in South-western Victoria, with clubs located east of Hamilton, south of Ararat and west of Colac.
+The Mininera & District Football League is an Australian rules football competition based in South-western Victoria, with clubs located east of Hamilton, south of Ararat and west of Colac.
 The league absorbed several teams from the defunct Ararat & District Football Association in 2000.

 History

-The Mininera & District Football Association formed in 1925.
+The Streatham & District Football Association formed in 1921.
+The Association changed its name to Tatyoon District Football Association in 1926.
+In 1930 the name was changed again to Mininera & District Football Association.

 In the early 1950s, eight clubs participated: Carranballac, Glenthompson, Lake Bolac, Mininera-Westmere Rovers, Streatham, Tatyoon, Wickliffe and Willaura.